-After reviewing cases of children who were injured and treated in the Emergency Department (ED), it appeared that many were not receiving complete evaluations and cases of child abuse were possibly being missed.
+In 2000, after reviewing cases of children who were injured and treated in the Emergency Department (ED), it appeared that many were not receiving complete evaluations and cases of child abuse were possibly being missed.
 Additionally, in a two-year period from 1998-2000, five children who were born at Franklin Square returned severely injured from Abusive Head Trauma (AHT).